techsoft3d/ts3d-hc-textbox/README.md

 ## Install

-* Clone above GitHub project.
-* Libraries can be found in the ./dist folder
+* Clone above GitHub project (libraries can be found in the ./dist folder)
-* Add library to your application with a script tag or use module version of library:
+* Add library to your application with a script tag or use module version
 ```
 <script src="./js/hcTextBox.min.js"></script>
 ```